freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/01-responsive-web-design/applied-visual-design/decrease-the-opacity-of-an-element.md

 # --description--

-La proprietà `opacity` in CSS viene utilizzata per regolare l'opacità o la trasparenza di un elemento.
+The `opacity` property in CSS is used to adjust the opacity, or conversely, the transparency for an item.

 <blockquote>Un valore di 1 è opaco, che non è affatto trasparente.<br>Un valore di 0.5 si vede per metà.<br>Un valore di 0 è completamente trasparente.</blockquote>